 Will the Real Servant Please Stand Up?

-Second, verses 1-3 show that this servant had a normal coming.
-He is not attractive or amazing in any sense.
+Second, verses 1-3 show that this servant came as a normal individual.
+He is not, in the appearance or status of his person, attractive or amazing in any sense.
 Third, verses 4-6 and 8 describe the substitutionary nature of the servant’s suffering.
 This individual suffers for the sins of Israel, “But He was wounded for our transgressions, He was bruised for our iniquities” (5) and “For the transgressions of My people He was stricken” (8).
 Fruchtenbaum comments on the pronouns in the passage, “The pronouns mean that Isaiah and the Jews must be included; they cannot refer to Gentiles.
 Furthermore, none of the things happening to this individual could be said to apply to the nation of Israel.
 Isaiah is clearly talking of one person.
-The nation is only included in the pronouns.”
+The nation is only included in the pronouns.”5

 The Identity of the Servant